Mini Biscoff Cheesecakes

 When ready to serve, finish each one with a swirl of whipped cream and a Biscoff biscuit for a simple but beautiful presentation.

-These little cheesecakes are ideal when you’re hosting—they can be made ahead, require no baking, and are easy for guests to enjoy without needing plates or cutlery.
+These little cheesecakes are ideal when you’re hosting.
+They can be made the day before, require no baking, and are easy for guests to enjoy without needing plates or cutlery.

 A Simple Crowd Favourite

 If you love cheesecake and you love Biscoff, this is one of those recipes you’ll come back to again and again.
-It’s simple, reliable, and always a hit—exactly what you want when entertaining.
+It’s simple, reliable and always popular—exactly what you want when entertaining.

 Mini Biscoff Cheesecake